sda98/tcga-correlation-survival/README.md

 ## Motivation

-Gene co-expression patterns and their association with patient survival are central questions in cancer transcriptomics.
-TCGA provides one of the largest uniformly-processed pan-cancer expression datasets, but exploratory analyses typically require stitching together Python, R, and manual plotting.
+Gene co-expression patterns and their association with patient survival are critical for cancer transcriptomics.
+TCGA provides one of the largest uniformly-processed pan-cancer expression datasets, but exploratory analyses typically require combining Python/R, and manual plotting.
 This pipeline aims to provide a single reproducible entry point: specify a set of genes, and receive publication-ready correlation and survival outputs for both pan-cancer and disease-specific (AML) contexts.
 The pipeline is intended for bioinformaticians, cancer researchers, and PIs who need quick hypothesis-generating outputs grounded in standard statistical methods.

 ## Table of Contents